Investigating Architecture

 Topic Overview

-The Open College Network West Midlands Entry Level Extended Award in Science (Entry 3) is a foundational qualification designed to introduce you to key scientific concepts in biology, chemistry, and physics.
-This course covers topics such as the human body, basic chemical reactions, energy, and forces, providing a solid base for further study or everyday scientific understanding.
-It is ideal if you are building confidence in science or preparing for higher-level qualifications.
+The Open College Network West Midlands Entry Level Award in Science (Entry 3) is a foundational qualification designed to introduce students to key scientific concepts and skills.
+This award covers essential topics in biology, chemistry, and physics, providing a broad understanding of the natural world and how science applies to everyday life.
+Students will explore living organisms, materials and their properties, energy, and forces, building a solid base for further study or practical applications.

 Key Concepts